Credit One Bank® Platinum Rewards Visa with No Annual Fee review

 The bright side is that unlimited 2 percent cash back is hard to come by with fair credit, let alone on cellphone payments and other digital services.

 However, defining “eligible” takes a lot of effort, because Credit One Visa cards earn cash back based on the merchant’s “Standard Industrial Classification Code” instead of Visa’s normal merchant category codes (MCCs).
 This could mean your Credit One cards might not earn cash back at the same locations other Visa credit cards normally would.
+You do get 10 percent cash back on some of the “nation’s top retailers” according to Credit One so you have a chance to earn boosted rewards with bigger brands, but it’s not specified which ones.

 Unfortunately, you don’t have any redemption choices—cash back is received in the form of automatic statement credits.